-Based on such experiments, Steinforth worked on the animated trailer for the recent Pictoplasma Conference.
+Based on such experiments, Steinforth worked on the animated trailer for 2017's Pictoplasma Conference.
 He created a cast of occult monks and allowed them to move through void 3D environments.
 Following this research of the behaviour and movement of his characters, he created the final animation.

 Seoul-based animation director and media artist Jun seo Hahm adds a biological perspective to this type of research, replacing real creatures in the natural world with artificial ones in a CG environment.